flutter/website/src/release/breaking-changes/windows-build-architecture.md

 ## Summary

-Flutter Window's build path was updated to include the target architecture.
+Built executables for Flutter Windows apps are now located in architecture dependent folders

 ## Context

 In preparation for supporting Windows Arm64, the Windows build path was updated to add the build's target architecture.

-Previously, Flutter Windows build assumed an x64 target architecture.
+Previously, Flutter builds for Windows assumed an x64 target architecture.

 ## Migration guide